ltennstedt/reciprocal/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=ltennstedt_reciprocal&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=ltennstedt_reciprocal)

-reciprocal is a free software library for the [JVM](https://www.java.com/) which provides or will provide implementations of fractions, complex numbers, vectors, matrices and polynomials and their arithmetic.
+reciprocal is a free software library for the [JVM](https://www.java.com/) which provides or will provide implementations of fractions, complex numbers, vectors, matrices, polynomials and geomtric shapes and their arithmetic and properties.

 What reciprocal will provide: